 [Skip to Content]

 All calculators follow the Web Content Accessibility Guidelines (WCAG) to meet accessibility specification WCAG 2.1 Level AA and Section 508.
-As part of our process, in addition to applying WCAG standards to all of our programming, we also scan all calculators for compliance and form with the following two tools:
+As part of our process, in addition to applying WCAG standards to all of our programming, we also scan all calculators for compliance using the following tools:

 SortSite: